VJS80-a/vaporizer-innovation-disclosures/foil_spiral_heater_temperature_control.md

 - Support the use of alternative foil materials beyond stainless steel

 These methods allow for greater flexibility and precision in applications requiring consistent thermal output, such as inhalation-based systems or portable heating units.

+## Intent

+This disclosure is published to establish prior art and prevent exclusive patent claims on foil spiral heater temperature control systems.
+This includes methods involving resistance-based temperature estimation, power and airflow-based thermal modeling, and optional use of thermocouples, NTCs, or infrared sensors for improving accuracy and stability.